Smiling middle aged woman with laptop

 Stay on schedule

 Another way to train your bladder is to create a toilet schedule for yourself.
 Use the loo on a fixed schedule – say, every hour, at first.
 Be sure to go whether or not you feel the urge.
 Not only does this prevent your bladder from filling up, it also enables you to get into a toilet routine.
 Once you feel comfortable with your schedule, try increasing the amount of time between each scheduled toilet visit.
-This way, your bladder muscles will slowly get stronger and grow accustomed to holding more urine in the bladder without it spasming.
+This way, your bladder muscles will slowly get stronger and grow accustomed to holding more urine in the bladder without spasming.

 Double up